Poppy Playtime: Gameplay

-Poppy Playtime is a first person survival-horror video game where the player plays as an unnamed retired employee of a toy-making company named Playtime Co., who returns to the company's abandoned toy factory after its staff mysteriously disappeared a decade earlier.
+Poppy Playtime is a first person survival-horror video game where the player plays as an unnamed ex-employee of a toy-making company named Playtime Co., who returns to the company's abandoned toy factory after its staff mysteriously disappeared a decade earlier.
 There, they discover that the factory is filled with monstrous toys who are alive and malicious towards them, and starts looking for a way to escape the premises.

 The game features multiple puzzles throughout, which the player must solve in order to progress further, with some requiring a gadget named the GrabPack, a backpack that can be equipped with two extendable hands which can be used to pull and reach objects from a far distance, conduct electricity, and access certain doors.
-In "Chapter 2", it can also be used to swing across gaps and, with a green hand obtained during gameplay, transfer electricity between sources.
-In "Chapter 3", the player obtains an improved version of the GrabPack, the GrabPack 2.0, that comes with longer wires, jet boosters to enable falling safely from great heights, and the ability to switch the green hand with a purple hand that allows them to jump long distances and an orange finger gun hand that doubles as a flare gun.
+In Chapter 2, it can also be used to swing across gaps and, with a green hand obtained during gameplay, transfer electricity between sources.
+In Chapter 3, the player obtains an improved version of the GrabPack, the GrabPack 2.0, that comes with longer wires, jet boosters to enable falling safely from great heights, and the ability to switch the green hand with a purple hand that allows them to jump long distances and an orange finger gun hand that doubles as a flare gun.
 They also acquire a gas mask to help them navigate areas exposed to the dangerous "Red Smoke".
+After the player kills Dr. Harley Sawyer in Chapter 4, they obtain his Omni-Chip and use it to upgrade another Red Hand into the Omni-Hand at a terminal in his lair.
+This hand can only be used up to four times and unlocks high-security level doors throughout the factory.
+When Huggy Wuggy destroyed the player's GrabPack 2.0 early in Chapter 5, the player retrieves an old GrabPack 2.0 from Bron the Dinosaur in the Boilers area.
+This GrabPack comes with two new functional hands: The Pressure Hand and the Conductive Hand.
 In addition, players can find various VHS tapes throughout the factory that give a more in-depth explanation of the story.

 Plot

-Chapter 1: "A Tight Squeeze" (2021)
+Chapter 1: A Tight Squeeze (2021)

+EVERYONE THINKS THE STAFF DISSAPEARED (sic) 10 YEARS AGO[.]